James C. Toy

 James C. Toy (c.
-1830s – June 19, 1914), a Harford County, Maryland, native, led the 2nd Regiment Cavalry, U.S. Colored Troops in the American Civil War, then farmed on Virginia's Eastern Shore, where he became active in the Republican Party, serving in the Virginia Constitutional Convention of 1868 and the Virginia House of Delegates representing Northampton County, Virginia, before a war-related disability caused him to move to Petersburg and then to Washington, D.C., where he worked for the Government Printing Office until shortly before his death.
+1830s – June 19, 1914), a Harford County, Maryland, native, led the 2nd United States Colored Cavalry Regiment in the American Civil War, then farmed on Virginia's Eastern Shore, where he became active in the Republican Party, serving in the Virginia Constitutional Convention of 1868 and the Virginia House of Delegates representing Northampton County, Virginia, before a war-related disability caused him to move to Petersburg and then to Washington, D.C., where he worked for the Government Printing Office until shortly before his death.

 Early and family life

 Born some time between 1836 and 1841 in rural Hickory, Harford County, Maryland, to Eleanor Toy (1853–) and her husband, carpenter and farmer John Toy (1803 – c.
 1872), James was the third of six sons; the family also included five daughters but no slaves.

 He married Mary Toy in 1874.
 Their son William was born in 1876 and daughter Rose in 1883.